mikaturunen/proto-dash/README.md

 <a href="TODO.md">Link to TODO</a>

 We could continue as far as we want with this project and there is A LOT more to be done to the project than the almost empty TODO list.
 But for now, this will do, the prototype has server its purpose and we can conclude: yes, it's fairly easy to throw together a customizable dashboard but it might not be reasonable or cost-effective to try and compete with SaaS-services that already do this :) Fur stuff nonetheless!

+# MISC
+ * Document the json structures of the db documents
+ * Explain deployment + usage